-AcMNPV appears to encode two additional factors that may be involved in activating transcription.
+AcmnPV appears to encode two additional factors that may be involved in activating transcription.
 It is likely that both these proteins form homodimers, but unlike IE1, specific DNA binding sites have not been identified suggesting that their activation may be based on their interaction with other proteins.

 Ac151 (ie2/ie-n).
 Homologs of ie2 are limited to Group I lepidopteran NPVs.
-IE2 contains a predicted RING finger domain indicating that it likely interacts with other proteins and in B. mori has been found to interact with itself (40).
-IE2 was found to augment activation by IE1 (41-43) and was required for optimal origin specific plasmid DNA replication when transfected into Sf-21 cells, but had little effect in Tn-368 cells (44).
+IE2 contains a predicted RING finger domain indicating that it likely interacts with other proteins and in B. mori has been found to interact with itself [46].
+IE2 was found to augment activation by IE1 [47-49] and was required for optimal origin specific plasmid DNA replication when transfected into Sf-21 cells, but had little effect in Tn-368 cells [50].
 AcMNPV mutants deleted for ie2 show a delay in infection in Sf-21.
 However, this delay was not observed in T. ni cells.
 In larvae of T. ni and S. frugiperda, the mutant viruses were significantly less infectious than wt which appeared to be due to the lack of virions in the occlusion bodies produced by the mutants.
-However, the intrahemocelic injection of mutant BV caused infections similar to wt (45).
-IE-2 may also be involved in cell cycle regulation (46).
+However, the intrahemocelic injection of mutant BV caused infections similar to wt [51].
+IE-2 may also be involved in cell cycle regulation [52].

 Ac153 (pe38).
 The other potential transcriptional activator in AcMNPV is Ac153.
-Homologs of Ac153 have an unusual distribution being found in all Group I NPV and four GV sequenced genomes.
-Ac153 was originally identified because of its early transcription profile and the presence of predicted zinc finger and leucine zipper motifs.
-It was named after a cDNA clone that hybridized to a PstI/EcoRI fragment (47).
-Although it was not found to activate transient late transciption in one assay (48), evidence from OpMNPV indicated that it is a transactivator (49).
-In addition, it appears to activate DNA replication in transient assays (29).
-Deletion of

-AcMNPV pe38 delays the infection and results in a 99% reduction in BV production, reduced levels of DNA synthesis, and a reduction in oral infectivity in larvae (50).
+Homologs of Ac153 have an unusual distribution being found in all Group I NPV and four GV sequenced Ac153 was originally identified genomes. because of its early transcription profile and the presence of predicted zinc finger and leucine zipper motifs.
+It was named after a cDNA clone that hybridized to a Pstl/EcoRI fragment [53].
+Although it was not found to activate transient late transciption in one assay [54], evidence from OpMNPV indicated that it is a transactivator [55].
+In addition, it appears to activate DNA replication in transient assays [35].
+Deletion of AcMNPV pe38 delays the infection and results in a 99% reduction in BV production, reduced levels of DNA synthesis, and a reduction in oral infectivity in larvae [56].

-RNA polymerase II signals regulating early virus gene transcription

-Upstream of baculovirus early genes are insect cell regulatory sequences including promoters that are recognized by the host cell RNA polymerase II and the associated transcriptional apparatus.
-The insect RNA polymerase II is able to initiate transcription from baculovirus promoters and even promoters that normally are transcribed by vertebrate cells such as the adenovirus major late promoter (51).
-Two major sequences have been identified in baculovirus early genes including a TATA promoter motif and a transcriptional initiation consensus sequence, CAGT.
-Transient transcription of a minimal gp64 promoter was eliminated when either of these sequences was mutated suggesting that they both are necessary for transcription (52).
-The CAGT sequence is apparently required for positioning the location where the mRNA sequence is started and can also act independently as an initiator.
-Initiators facilitate the assembly of the RNA polymerase II preinitiation complex and can promote transcription in the absence of a TATA sequence.
-This has also been demonstrated in baculoviruses for the ie1 gene Many baculovirus early genes have TATA promoter sequences along with consensus CAGT (or CATT - see below) transcriptional initiation sequences located about 30 bp downstream.
-These consensus sequences are two of the most prevalent motifs found in regulatory regions of genes from Drosophila (54).
-Several sequences have been identified both upstream and downstream of the promoter region that elevate early transcription; however the mechanism underlying their function has not been characterized (55)
+RNA polymerase II signals regulating early virus gene transcription apparatus.
+The insect RNA polymerase II is able initiate transcription from baculovirus promoters and even promoters that normally are transcribed by vertebrate cells such as the adenovirus major late promoter [57].
+Two major sequences have been identified in baculovirus early genes including a TATA promoter motif and a transcriptional initiation consensus sequence.
+CAGT.
+Transient transcription of a minimal gp64 promoter was eliminated when either of these sequences was mutated suggesting that they both are necessary for transcription [58].
+The CAGT sequence is apparently required for positioning the location where the mRNA sequence is started and can also independently as an initiator.
+Initiators facilitate the assembly of the RNA polymerase II can preinitiation complex and promote transcription in the absence of a TATA sequence.
+This has also been demonstrated baculoviruses for the ie1 gene [59].
+Many baculovirus early genes have TATA promoter sequences along with consensus CAGT (or CATT - see below) transcriptional initiation sequences located about 30 bp downstream.
+These consensus sequences are two of the most prevalent motifs found in regulatory regions of genes from Drosophila [60].
+Several sequences have been identified both upstream and downstream of the promoter region that elevate early gene transcription; however the mechanism underlying their function has not characterized [61]